GDGC-MU/Introduction_to_Machine_Learning/README.md

 ### NEED FINISH

-## Step 3: Mounting into Google Colab
+## Step 3: Mounting it on Google Collab

 ### NEED FINISH